moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

   - **2016-2017** ENG |_| 122, EME |_| 150A, two sections of EME |_| 185A/B
   - **2017-2018** ENG |_| 122, MAE |_| 223, two sections of EME |_| 185A/B, MAE |_| 297

-- Awarded $22k from the UCD Center of Educational Effectiveness to develop an interactive textbook, computational learning modules, computational homework, and setup cloud based computing infrastructure for ENG 122 and to support other CoE computational courses.
+- Awarded $22k from the UCD Center of Educational Effectiveness (CEE) to develop an interactive textbook, computational learning modules, computational homework, and setup cloud based computing infrastructure for ENG 122 and to support other CoE computational courses.
 - Awarded $24k from Global Affairs to launch exchange design competition with Meijo University in Nagoya, Japan including a visit of 12 UCD students to Japan that complimented 20+ Japanese students visiting the USA.